markkoszykowski/PH291---Intro-Physics-Laboratory/README.md

 # PH291---Intro-Physics-Laboratory

-This repo contains source code for labs written in Google Colab's Python IDE for PH291.
+This repo contains source code for lab simulations written in Google Colab's Python IDE for PH291.